pytorch/tutorials/intermediate_source/pipelining_tutorial.rst

 Additional Resources
 --------------------

-We have successfully integrated torch.distributed.pipelining into the torchtitan repository.
+We have successfully integrated ``torch.distributed.pipelining`` into the `torchtitan repository <https://github.com/pytorch/torchtitan>`__.
 TorchTitan is a clean, minimal code base for
 Large-scale LLM training using native PyTorch.
 For a production ready usage of pipeline parallelism as well as composition with other distributed techniques, see `TorchTitan end to end example of 3D parallelism <https://github.com/pytorch/torchtitan>`__.